emdobrin/reactor-user-docs/extension-reference/mobile/build-your-own-extension/events/identity/shared-state.md

 # Shared State

-**MODULE\_NAME**: `com.adobe.module.identity`
+**EXTENSION\_NAME**: `com.adobe.module.identity`

 The Identity extension shared state is created in the following situations:

-* When the module first loads and is initialized
+* When the extension first loads and is initialized
 * When handling a sync request, regardless if the actual sync occurs.
-Occurs when setting the push ID, advertising ID, or customer's custom identifiers.
+Occurs when setting the Push Identifier, Advertising Identifier, or customer's custom identifiers
-* When a successful sync request occurs, the shared state is updated after receiving a response from the Visitor ID service.
+* When the global privacy status changes to `optedout`, a shared state is set after the identifiers are cleared

 | Key | Type | Description |
 | :--- | :--- | :--- |